matrix-discord/mx-puppet-discord/README.md

 `help` in the chat to see instructions.

 **Warning**: Self-bots are against Discord's Terms of Service.
-When used with user tokens, you might have your account disabled.
+* When used with user tokens, you might have your account disabled or terminated.
-When used with bot tokens, you might lose ability to add new bots or have your account terminated.
+* When used with bot tokens, you might lose ability to add new bots or have your account terminated.

 ### Linking a Discord bot account